Sarah627/Java_miniatures/README.md

       I have JDK version 17 installed on my own, now we are going to switch it to the new version of JDK

-      - we'll repeat the steps of the previous option (editing system environment variables, etc)
+      - we'll repeat the steps of the previous option (editing system environment variables, etc.)
       - Check your java version again in cmd (restart it if you didn't close it already)

       _and Voila!_